pzivich/Delicatessen/docs/Custom Equations.rst

     mest = MEstimator(psi, init=[0., 0., 0.])
     mest.estimate()

-for which the coefficients match the coefficients from a ordinary least squares model (variance estimates will differ).
+for which the coefficients match the coefficients from a ordinary least squares model (variance estimates will differ, since most OLS software uses a different variance estimator).
 Here, we can further vectorize the estimating equation.
-In the vector-form, this code will run much faster and this is often the best approach to boosting speed in terms of run-time.
+In the vector-form, this code will run much faster.

 With some careful experimentation, the following is a vectorized version.
-Remember that ``delicatessen`` is expecting a b-by-n array to be given by the ``psi`` function.
+Remember that ``delicatessen`` is expecting a 3-by-n array to be given by the ``psi`` function in this example.
 Failure to provide this is a common mistake when building custom estimating equations.

 .. code::